ezsystems/ezplatform-graphql/README.md

 To use this package, [install Ibexa DXP](https://doc.ibexa.co/en/latest/install/).

-This package containt a GraphQL server implementation to [Ibexa DXP](https://www.ibexa.co/products) and Ibexa Open Source.
+This package contains a GraphQL server implementation for [Ibexa DXP](https://www.ibexa.co/products) and Ibexa Open Source.

 ## COPYRIGHT